in the news

 - 90% of Millennial investors say they believe strongly in sustainable investing.

 It’s not just individual investors who are getting on board.
-Institutional investors and financial pundits are seeing the opportunity as well.
+Institutional investors and financial pundits are seeing the opportunity surrounding these clean energy investments as well.
 Consider:

-- A recent report from McKinsey shows that companies that invest in sustainable practices, with high ESG scores, see increased profit and growth opportunities.
+- A recent report from McKinsey shows that companies that invest in sustainable green energy practices, with high ESG scores, see increased profit and growth opportunities.

 - Says Thomas Gottstein, CEO of Credit Suisse: “There is no contradiction of sustainable investments and sustainable returns, quite the opposite actually.
 In many cases, sustainable investments are actually higher returning than non-sustainable investments.”

 - Says Audrey Choi, CEO of Morgan Stanley’s Institute for Sustainable Investing: “Sustainable funds’ strong risk and return performance during an exceptionally turbulent year further erodes the persistent misconception that sustainable investing requires a performance sacrifice.”

 - And says Larry Fink, CEO of BlackRock in his 2021 annual letter to CEOs: “We know that climate risk is investment risk.
 But we also believe the climate transition presents a historic investment opportunity.”